Monday, October 31, 2016

 Preteens are between the little kids and the adults, so promoting the sale of cosmetics in your retail store could foster social disadvantage for the preteens who choose—or whose caretakers choose—not to partake.

-If you do decide to exploit the preteen purchase motivation for appearance enhancement merchandise, keep in mind two research-based tips when selling to this age group:
+If you do decide to exploit the preteen purchase motivation for appearance enhancement merchandise, here are two tips about selling to this age group based on my retailing experience:

 • Preteens are more likely than teens to look to adults as role models.
 This is true even though the preteen may prefer to associate with age peers than with the immediate family.
 This means that preteens are still listening carefully to the advice of adult salespeople, even if they argue with the advice.